What’s the difference between Dementia and Alzheimer’s?

 This very common question is sparked by shared confusion about the meaning of each of these terms.
 Many in the health profession prefer the word “dementia” because the word “Alzheimer’s” can be overwhelming and frightening.
 But the terms are not always interchangeable.

 Dementia is an umbrella term and under this umbrella are a number of diseases that share a set of symptoms.
-Alzheimer ’s disease is one of the disorders that fall under the dementia umbrella.
-Other disorders under the dementia umbrella are vascular dementia, Lewy body dementia, frontotemporal dementia, Huntington’s disease, and Creutzfeldt-Jakob disease.
+Alzheimer ’s disease is one of the conditions under the dementia umbrella.
+Other conditions under the dementia umbrella are vascular dementia, Lewy body dementia, frontotemporal dementia, Huntington’s disease, and Creutzfeldt-Jakob disease.

 OPICA believes that the more we know about dementia, including Alzheimer’s, the more we can help… we invite you to share this post with your Social Media network by clicking on the links below.